mvoto/merchant_on_galaxy/README.md

 # The Incredible Merchant's Guide to the Galaxy

-This is a ruby script which is a guide for any Merchant who wants to travel through the Galaxy and may need to convert their intergalactic units into numerals.
+This is a ruby script which is a guide for any Merchant who wants to travel through the Galaxy and may need to convert their galaxy units into numerals.

 ## How to Use It